astropi-b/astropi-b.github.io/index.md

 > "In the vast expanse of the cosmos, every discovery is a reminder of our humble beginnings and the limitless possibilities that await." - Anumanchi Agastya Sai Ram Likhit

 Thank you for visiting my page.
 Feel free to connect with me to discuss ideas, research, or potential collaborations.
-Together, let's unravel the mysteries
+Together, let's unravel the mysteries of the universe.